lasopablo/lasopablo/README.md

 I'm Pablo Laso, a Data Scientist specializing in ML and DL.
 Currently, I'm leveraging my skills in Computer Vision and Statistics to solve complex challenges in the field.
 Below is a glimpse of my journey so far:

-- 🎓 **Education:** M.Sc. in Data Science from the University of Twente, with previous studies at KTH and a B.Sc. in Biomedical Engineering from Rey Juan Carlos University.
+- 🎓 **Education:** M.Sc. in Computer Science from the University of Twente, with previous studies at KTH in Data Science and Statistics.

 - 👨‍💻 **Experience:** Former Engineer Assistant at Karolinska Institutet, where I enhanced image processing workflows and data management for medical research.
 - 🌍 **Location:** Boston, MA, working on AI applications in healthcare.